 Am I responsible for my partner’s debt after we get married?

 Whether or not you’re responsible for your spouse’s debt depends on the state you live in.
 In community property states, both spouses are responsible if the debt occurs during the marriage.
 In common law states, each individual spouse is generally responsible for his or her own debt.
-You can find more information in this article from Nolo.

 What happens to debt when someone passes away?

 Everything a person owns at the time of his or her death is referred to as their estate.
 The assets of the estate are used to pay off any debts.
 If the assets of the estate aren’t enough to cover the debts, a family member may become financially responsible depending on the type of debt.
-NerdWallet outlines what happens to certain types of debt when someone passes away.